top of page

 in varied states

-carried by river, rain, and hand
+carried by river, bucket, hand

 at the water's edge